 Avada Theme Review: Is This The Ultimate WordPress Theme?

 Avada is the number one best-selling theme at the largest WordPress theme marketplace, ThemeForest.
-Since its release in August 2012, Avada has generated more than 500,000 sales — making it one of the most popular premium WordPress themes the world has ever seen (alongside the likes of Divi from Elegant Themes, Elementor and Astra).
+Since its release waaaay back in August 2012, Avada has generated more than 800,000 sales — making it one of the most popular premium WordPress themes the world has ever seen (alongside the likes of Divi from Elegant Themes, Elementor and Astra).

 The Avada demos do an excellent job of selling both the theme and the dream of being able to build a similar website without the need for a developer or coding skills.
 However, the reality of using a product can often differ greatly from the promises of its promotional material.

 With that in mind, we’ve taken Avada for a test drive to see how easy it is to use and whether or not it lives up to the hype.